GnikDroy/gutenberg_api/gutenberg_api/DOCS.md

 [python] books_db.py -h
 ```

  You should be able to generate a SQLite database after reading the help messages.
-Additionally, you can ability to generate JSON files if need be.
+Additionally, you have the ability to generate JSON files if need be.

 *This will take some time!* Get yourself a cup of coffee.

 After generating a SQLite database, you will need to **load this into Django**.
 There is a custom `load_db` command inside `api` app for this.

-Next, let's setup the django project.
+Before that, let's setup the django project.
 From your project root:

 ```sh
 pip install -r requirements.txt